Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 * File Format
 * File Sections

+## The Parcel Virtual Machine

+The Parcel virtual machine (PVM) defines an intermediate layer between higher level instructions and lower level implementations.
+This document describes the structure, elements, description and behavior of such a virtual machine.
+Essentially, PVM is a very simple graph-like node-based structure describing instructions encapsulated as nodes - some of those nodes have processing impacts, others are merely descriptive (e.g. annotations).

+A proper parcel program is thus just the description in the form of this node graph - called "Parcel Node Graph (PNG)", and nothing more, and nothing less.
+The material behavior of such a parcel program when executed by an execution engine depends on implementation.
+This specifically specifies how any particular implementation should interpret the contents of a parcel program.

 ## Parcel Solution Architecture

 A typical parcel implementation includes an editor, an execution engine, and a graph description.